 We can’t give children rich lives, but we can give them the lens to appreciate the richness that is already there – Lucy Calkins (1991)

 These are the sorts of excuses that some teachers give when rejecting the idea of allowing children (regardless of background or circumstance) to choose their own writing topics.
-There is the assumption that these pupils are impoverished, lazy or come from solely violent or disturbed homes (Dyson, 2003, Grainger, 2013).
+There is the assumption that these pupils are impoverished, lazy or come from solely violent or disturbed homes (Dyson, 2003; Grainger et al, 2003).
 I often wonder how these teachers come to know these features of children’s home lives?
 According o research (Grainger et al 2003, 2005, Fisher, 2006), they actually don’t and in terms of writing they really don’t want to find out either.
 And, as a result, they believe that only they can and should decide what is good for children and what they should write about.
 These children don’t deserve a choice in the matter.
 After all, they are not like us – they are culturally deprived and need saving.

 When we assign topics we create a welfare system, putting children, our students on to writers’ welfare – Donald Graves (1982)